 The Tall Tale of 7 Grains

 You’ve ditched the soft white bread of your youth, and now only craft sandwiches out of hearty, multi-grain bread.
-If you don’t read labels, that 7-grain loaf of bread is probably not the healthy diet food you think it is.
-Fox News reports that “multi-grain” on the label doesn’t mean that the loaf tucked inside is healthier for you than any other bread.
+Unfortunately, if you don’t read labels, that 7-grain loaf of bread is probably not the healthy diet food you think it is.
+According to Spoon University, “multi-grain” on the label doesn’t mean that the loaf tucked inside is healthier for you than any other bread.
 It only indicates that more than one type of grain was used to make it.
 Those grains were still likely refined, so you won’t be reaping the benefits of the whole grain.
 That’s the key, though: look for baked goods that are whole-grain.
 Also, when reading labels, the first ingredient is all-important.
 With breads and other baked goods, if the first ingredient is bleached or unbleached wheat flour, it’s still a refined product and not 100 percent whole-grain, even if it’s “enriched.”

 Let’s Talk Turkey

 …or any other packaged lunch meat.
 The packaging is the problem.
-The price you pay for the convenience of having what’s typically considered a healthy meat already cooked, sliced, and ready to put into a sandwich or on top of a salad is the additional ingredients.
+Additional ingredients are the price you pay for the convenience of having what’s typically considered a healthy meat already cooked, sliced, and ready to put into a sandwich or on top of a salad.
 Not only does packaged, sliced turkey contain an alarming amount of sodium, it also usually has artificial flavoring, preservatives and sometimes even coloring.
 WBUR in Boston says that researchers are now looking at artificial additives in foods as a contributing factor in obesity.
 Bypass the convenient but unhealthy packaged meat and roast a chicken or turkey on the weekend.
-Then just slice it up yourself for a week’s supply of nutritious protein.
+Then just slice it up yourself, storing it in single-serving sizes in the freezer for a nutritious supply of protein.

 Of course a healthy weight loss plan is one that includes exercise, a healthy diet, and monitoring your caloric intake versus energy expenditure, but becoming a label reader is essential.
 Not just the big words splashed across the top of the packaging, either, but the actual nutritional information found in small print on the back.
 It will make all the difference in the world for your weight loss plans to finally, truly be eating healthy, and could even be a little liberating, too.